AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/pages/seo-add-notes-to-page-issues.md

 ![](assets/image2014-9-18-13-3a12-3a0.png)

 3. Hover over the issue you'd like to add a note to.
-Click&nbsp;ADD STICKY&nbsp;NOTE.&nbsp;
+Click ADD STICKY NOTE.

 ![](assets/image2014-9-18-13-3a12-3a6.png)